You need 2 identical photos for a passport application.

 Children under 6 don’t have to be looking directly at the camera or have a neutral expression.

 Children under one don’t have to have their eyes open.
-If their head is supported by a hand, the hand mustn’t be visible in the photo.
+You can support their head with your hand, but your hand must not be visible in the photo.

 Photo dos and don’ts